crowdsecurity/crowdsec/docs/v1.X/docs/cscli/cscli_machines_register.md

-## cscli simulation enable
+## cscli machines register

-Enable the simulation, globally or on specified scenarios
+register a machine to a remote API

 ### Synopsis

-Enable the simulation, globally or on specified scenarios
+register a machine to a remote API.
+/!\ The machine will not be validated.
+You have to connect on the remote API server and run 'cscli machine validate -m <machine_id>'

 ```
-cscli simulation enable [scenario] [flags]
+cscli machines register -u http://127.0.0.1:8080/ [flags]
 ```

 ### Examples

 ```
-cscli simulation enable
+cscli machine register
 ```

 ### Options

 ```
+  -f, --file string   output file destination
-  -h, --help   help for enable
+  -h, --help          help for register
+  -u, --url string    URL of the API
 ```

 ### Options inherited from parent commands